UI/UX DesignWebsite DevelopmentReno Platforms2025

 Storytelling is conversion strategy

-The heritage narrative sections aren't just content -- they're the primary differentiator.
-Couples who read the history pages convert at a significantly higher rate than those who skip to booking.
+The heritage narrative sections are the main differentiator.
+Couples who read the history pages convert at a higher rate than those who skip straight to booking.

 What I would improve